-Although Australia has its fair share of bizarre laws (being in possession of more than 50kg of potatoes in the west will land you in prison, for instance), but across the globe, you’ll often find the most innocent, unassuming things have been outlawed.
+Although Australia has its fair share of weird laws (for instance, possessing of more than 50 kilogrammes of potatoes in the west will land you in prison), across the globe, you’ll often find the most innocent, unassuming things have been outlawed.

-Things you may well do on a day-to-day basis are in fact illegal in some parts of the world, many of which will confound, confuse and amuse in equal measure.
-Check out this list of 10 strange rules and laws from around the world – just be thankful they don’t apply to your neck of the woods.
+Some parts of your everyday routine are, in fact, illegal in some parts of the world — many of which will confound, confuse, and amuse in equal measure.
+We’ve compiled this list of ten strange rules and weird laws from around the world.
+Just be thankful they don’t apply to your neck of the woods!

 Chewing gum in Singapore

-Banned since 1992, there are many reasons that the sale and, well, chewing of certain chewing gum is prohibited in Singapore.
-Legislators wanted to put an end to the sticky situations created by vandals disposing of their gum in mailboxes, inside keyholes and on lift buttons.
-The cost of cleaning gum off pavements as well on the seats of public buses was also becoming too much for some.
+Banned since 1992, there are many reasons why the sale and, well, consumption of certain chewing gum is prohibited in Singapore.
+Legislators wanted to put an end to the sticky situations created by vandals disposing of their used gum in mailboxes, inside keyholes, and on lift buttons.
+The cost of cleaning gum off of pavements as well on the seats on public busses was also becoming too much for some.

-Although some types of gum are allowed such as for dental health or nicotine gum, these have to be prescribed by a doctor and the ban on other types still stands; the fine for spitting it out on the streets also comes in at a pretty hefty $700 too.
+Although some types of gum are allowed, such as for dental health or nicotine gum, these have to be prescribed by a doctor, and the ban on other types still stands.
+The fine for spitting chewing gum out on the streets also comes in at a pretty hefty fine of $700, too.

 Think of all the strange names celebrities have conjured up for their kids over the years: Apple Martin, Brooklyn Beckham, all of Frank Zappa’s offspring.
-In Denmark, they’d probably have to consult the country’s official child naming guidelines, a list of 7,000 approved monikers for prospective parents to choose from.
-Otherwise, they’d have to get approval from the government.
+In Denmark, they’d probably have to consult the country’s official child naming guidelines: a list of 7,000 approved monikers for prospective parents to choose from.
+Otherwise, they’d have to be granted government approval.

-Lawmakers say it’s to protect children there.
+Lawmakers say it’s to protect children in Denmark.
 Since they can’t name themselves and can sometimes be given silly, over-the-top names, the law ensures youngsters won’t be ridiculed thanks to poor judgment on the part of the parents.

 Whistling in Canada

-If you enjoy a bit of care-free whistling while you’re going about your day, just make sure you’re not doing it between 11pm and 7am if you’re in Petrolia, Ontario.
-According to the town’s website, “yelling, shouting, hooting, whistling or singing is prohibited at these times”.
+If you enjoy a bit of carefree whistling while going about your day, just make sure you’re not doing it between 11 pm and 7 am if you’re in Petrolia, Ontario.
+According to the town’s website, “yelling, shouting, hooting, whistling, or singing is prohibited at all times”.

-Though no longer in effect, the town was having a problem with noise pollution caused by house parties frequently being the cause of it, and so, the by-law’s introduction was there to put a stop to it.
+Though no longer in effect, the town used to have a noise pollution problem caused by house parties, and so, the introduction of these weird laws was there to put a stop to it.

 Sandcastles are banned in Eraclea, Italy

 In this coastal city near Venice, the fun police drew a line in the sand by outlawing the building of sandcastles on their beaches.
-Other frolicking is allowed, but if you’re looking to make some sunny day real estate, then your hopes will be dashed and your castle trashed.
+All other frolicking is allowed though, but if you’re looking to construct some sunny day real estate, then your hopes will be dashed and your castle trashed.

-According to the law, it “obstructs the passage” – part of a string of strange by-laws that mayors put in place to enhance ‘public decorum’.
+According to the law, it “obstructs the passage” — part of a string of weird laws mayors put into place to enhance ‘public decorum’.

 Scots must not wear underwear under their kilts

 The old chestnut goes that a true Scotsman wears nothing under his kilt.
-But did you know there’s an actual law that states those wearing a kilt must have nothing covering their manhood underneath either?
+But did you know there’s an actual law that forbids those donning kilts from wearing anything underneath that would cover their manhood?

 For any unfortunate man who’s felt the shame and subsequent ire of forgetting his wife’s birthday, here’s a Samoan law that’ll help them remember the following year.
-They don’t have to give their wives a present or actually celebrate it, but foregoing mentioning that it’s a day of significance?
-That’s a crime apparently.
+They don’t have to give their wives a present or celebrate it, but foregoing mentioning it’s a day of significance?
+That’s apparently a crime.

 Beware the durian in Southeast Asia

-Sometime heralded as ‘the king of fruits’ but more often deemed the world’s smelliest fruit, opinions on the durian are split.
-Alternately described as having a smell like rotten onions and sweet almonds, perhaps the best description is from novelist Anthony Burgess: “eating it is like eating sweet raspberry blancmange in the lavatory”.
+Heralded as ‘the king of fruits’ but more often deemed the world’s smelliest fruit, opinions on the durian are split.
+Alternately described as smelling like rotten onions and sweet almonds, perhaps the best description is from novelist Anthony Burgess: “Eating it is like eating sweet raspberry blancmange in the lavatory.”

-Either way, Southeast Asia countries such as Indonesia and Malaysia know its smell all too well, so they have a law in place banning the fruit from buses, trains and schools.
+Either way, Southeast Asian countries, such as Indonesia and Malaysia, know its smell all too well, so they have a law in place banning the fruit from busses, trains, and schools.

-Men with waists measuring more than 33.5 inches or women with waists measuring 35.5 inches are deemed to be ‘at risk’ and are referred to counselling, monitoring and motivational support.
+Men with waists measuring more than 85 centimetres or women with waists measuring 90 centimetres are deemed to be ‘at risk’ and are directed to counselling, monitoring, and motivational support.

-Although there’s no punishment, those deemed at risk have reported being embarrassed by the law, though some companies offer free gym memberships and special diet plans to help their employers reach their goals.
+Although there’s no punishment, those deemed at risk have reported being embarrassed by the law.
+Some workplaces even offer free gym memberships and special diet plans to help their employers reach their goals.

 Chickens can’t cross the road in Georgia